section-engineering-education/engineering-education/content/articles/how-to-create-a-functionality-plugin/index.md

 ### Prerequisites
 To create and run a plugin on your WordPress website, you will need:
-- A comprehensive understanding of WordPress, HTML, CSS, JavaScript, and PHP
+- A comprehensive understanding of WordPress, HTML, CSS, JavaScript, and PHP.
-- A text editor
+- A text editor.
-- WordPress installed on your computer
+- WordPress installed on your computer.

 ### An overview of WordPress plugins
 [Plugins](https://www.wpbeginner.com/glossary/plugin/) are tools that you install to add features and functionality to your WordPress website.
 A default WordPress installation is like a computer with no applications.

-With WordPress, plugins are like those extra applications/software you install to do different tasks.
+With WordPress, plugins are like those extra applications you install to do different tasks.

 Customizing a WordPress website may not be enough.
 You may need to add more functionality for it to meet your requirements.
 That is where plugins come in.